hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 this topic to present via  a reactive web UI, but is not aware how of where the data originated:

-![Image of the Trade Monitor expanded view of "ASPS" symbol][Screenshot2]
+![Image of the Transaction Monitor expanded view of "ASPS" symbol][Screenshot2]

 ## Description